robinrendle/robinrendle.com/notes/the-writing-of-the-gods.md

 Before reading Dolnick’s book, I had no idea that in order to read hieroglyphs you needed to know this vast library of puns and visual cues; sometimes a glyph could stand for a sound, sometimes for words unrelated to the picture, and sometimes they stand for the act they’re portraying, like walking.

 The story that led to breaking the code of the hieroglyphs is fascinating, and _The Writing of the Gods_ details the discovery of the Rosetta Stone, the plunder of a country, and Napoleon’s bonkers failed expedition into the desert.
-But although each story that makes up this book are fabulous, I can’t stop thinking about Dolnick’s argument that the alphabet is a technology:
+But although each story that makes up this book is fabulous, I can’t stop thinking about Dolnick’s argument that the alphabet is a technology:

 > Though writing was invented independently several times—in China, the Middle East, and the New World—scholars believe that the alphabet was invented only once and then spread across the globe.